blinklet/learning/data-science/data-science-environment.md

 ![Result of merging multiple tables and chaining multiple methods](./Images/pandas052.png)

-Now you have a dataframe that has 3,503 tracks.
-It contains information about the album, artists, composer, and length of each track.
+Now you have a dataframe that has 3,503 rows.
+Each row contains  information about a track's album, artists, composer, and length.

 ### Merging dataframes with outer joins

 When merging dataframes, you may want to include rows from one or both dataframes that do not match on the defined columns in each dataframe.
 This is called at [*outer join*](https://www.freecodecamp.org/news/sql-join-types-inner-join-vs-outer-join-example/).

+For example, imagine that we need to create a dataframe that shows the number of customers supported by each employee.

 Consider the Employee and Customer tables in the Chinook database.

 ```python
 customers = pd.read_sql_table('Customer', url)